 Ruben Santiago-Hudson won a Featured Actor Tony for Two Trains Running.
 He shared the stage in the Broadway production with Laurence Fishburne and Davis.

 'Seven Guitars' (Set in 1948; Premiered in 1995)

 Seven Guitars is set in the backyard of a Pittsburgh tenement where a womanizing blues singer, recently released from prison, tries to right what he has wronged.

-Keith David, Viola Davis, Ruben Santiago-Hudson (Tony winner for the role) starred in the production.
+Keith David, Davis and Santiago-Hudson (Tony winner for the role) starred in the production.

 'King Hedley II' (Set in 1985; Premiered in 1999)